anonymous-conf-submission-cs/conf-submission-2025/README.md

 - PerfAnnotator-mini directory contains link to the model for download and usage instructions for inference.
 - For the data and results corresponding to each Research Question (RQ), please refer to the respective subdirectories under the /RQs directory.
+- The PerfMiner mining framework tool and the large-scale dataset are currently available upon request.
+We plan to release them publicly in the near future.